zainabghafoor0/SSU-CS-351/Project-2/README.md

     p ≈ 0.98

+This estimate is based on the observed plateau; however, memory bandwidth limitations also contribute to the flattening of the speedup curve.

 This means that about **98% of the program is parallelizable** and about **2% is inherently serial** (file I/O, setup, final reduction, etc.).
 That small serial